 On this page...

-Applications for the 2023/24 year are now closed.
+Applications for the 2025/2026 year are now open.
+The closing date is Wednesday 30 April 2025.

 The Peter Rankin Trust Fund for Herpetology is an Australia-wide fund which seeks to provide small grants-in-aid to herpetological projects.
 The Fund was established in 1979 to commemorate the memory of Peter Rankin, a young herpetologist who died accidentally while collecting in New Caledonia shortly after having graduated from university.

 The Fund makes awards annually to a total of approximately $3,000 ($1,000 per award) to budding herpetological researchers.
-Students and researchers without an ABN must ensure that their institution are able to administer the money received from the Fund - see terms and conditions of award.
+Students and researchers without an ABN must ensure that their institution is able to administer the money received from the Fund - see terms and conditions of award.

 Applications will be considered in any of the following categories: